 I have IRIS is installed on the computer, red book light to illuminate the keyboard, blue blockers on and a salt lamp in the background.
 It might look excessive or crazy to some people, but hey, at least it is appropriate to where and WHEN I am in the day and night cycle.

 This is not a trivial matter, as it might appear to most people.
 The problem is that anything outside our frame of reference gets mostly dismissed, as it challenges our view of the world.
 Without openness and curiosity nothing can enter and inform us.
 One way around this is to experience something directly and see how you feel in your body.
-For example, seeing the sunrise in the morning for a week and see how that impacts you—or wearing blue blockers after dark for a week.
+For example, seeing the sunrise in the morning for a week or wearing blue blockers after dark for a week.
+How does this experiment effect you?
 You will know directly whether or not it serves you.
-But still, we might resist and convince ourself that it is too inconvenient, too different.
+But still, we might resist and convince ourselves that it is too inconvenient, too different.
 That is okay too.
-Everyone needs to make their own choices, but what is species-appropriate and what not should be obvious.
+Everyone needs to make their own choices, but what is species-appropriate and what is not should be obvious.
 And choices always have consequences.
 The more you remove a species from its natural environment (or alter it drastically), the more disease, disconnection, and degeneration will follow.

 If you want to understand how this all works, it will take a bit of reading and understanding.
+Light is complex, but light hygiene does not have to be.
 Find carefully curated content on all things light, circadian rhythms and natural living in the learn section of our app “Circadian”.